-The MSDE acknowledges that gaps exist in critical shortage areas across the State of Maryland, and that these gaps are more prevalent in some areas than others.
-In 2021, the MSDE Office of Research presented a report of these findings in a presentation entitled "Teacher Diversity in Maryland".
-This presentation was shared with various MSDE departments that are involved in teacher recruitment, as well as, with traditional and alternative Maryland educator preparation programs.
+The MSDE acknowledges that gaps exist in critical shortage areas across Maryland, and that these gaps are more prevalent in some areas than others.
+In 2021, the MSDE's Office of Research presented a report of these findings in a presentation entitled "Teacher Diversity in Maryland."
+This presentation was shared with various MSDE divisions that are involved in teacher recruitment, as well as, with traditional and alternative Maryland educator preparation programs.

-In an effort to diversify the Maryland teacher workforce, as well as, recruit our top Maryland high school students, House Bill 1415 (2018) established a Digital Recruitment Steering Committee.
-The Steering Committee, comprised of representatives from the Maryland Higher Education Commission, Maryland State Department of Education, Morgan State University, Coppin State University, Bowie State University, Maryland Department of Commerce, Maryland Public Television, Maryland Association of School Personnel Administrators, and Maryland Longitudinal Data System Center, approved the following recruitment initiatives, all of which were undertaken by the MSDE Division of Educator Certification and Program Approval and Communications Office:
+In an effort to diversify the Maryland teacher workforce, as well as to recruit Maryland's top high school students, House Bill 1415 (2018) established a Digital Recruitment Steering Committee.
+The steering committee, comprised of representatives from the Maryland Higher Education Commission, MSDE, Morgan State University, Coppin State University, Bowie State University, Maryland Department of Commerce, Maryland Public Television, Maryland Association of School Personnel Administrators, and Maryland Longitudinal Data System Center, approved the following recruitment initiatives, all of which were undertaken by the MSDE's Division of Educator Certification and Program Approval and Communications Office:

-Teach.in.Maryland.gov: This website was established as a one-stop-shop for those interested in the teaching profession, providing users with information from several different sources to include the MSDE, LEAs, Maryland educator preparation programs, community colleges, and Maryland high school Career and Technical Education teacher academies.
+Teach.in.Maryland.gov: This website was established as a one-stop-shop for those interested in the teaching profession, providing users with information from several different sources, including the MSDE, LEAs, Maryland educator preparation programs, community colleges, and Maryland high school CTE teacher academies.
 Included are personal stories from a diverse group of Maryland teachers, information regarding pathways to becoming a teacher, and a list of resources for those interested in pursuing teaching in Maryland.
-A newsletter is currently being developed for users to subscribe to when they enter the Teach in Maryland website.
+A newsletter is currently being developed for users to subscribe to when they enter the Teach.in.Maryland website.
 The newsletter will feature content of interest to potential future teachers.

-In addition to the website, the MSDE identified and marketed a Maryland Educator Recruitment Slogan, #TeachinMD, which is shared by our digital media partnerships and social media platforms.
-Our social media advertising campaign spans across Instagram, Facebook, YouTube, and Connected TV streaming services.
-The #TeachinMD campaign slogan and advertisements are currently displayed on digital and print billboards on the most-travelled highways in the eastern and western regions of Maryland, as well as, on Maryland (public) Transit Vehicles, metro stations, and bus stop enclosures.
+In addition to the website, the MSDE identified and marketed a Maryland Educator Recruitment Slogan, #TeachinMD, which is promoted through digital media partnerships and social media platforms.
+The social media advertising campaign spans across Instagram, Facebook, YouTube, and Connected TV streaming services.
+The #TeachinMD campaign slogan and advertisements are currently displayed on digital and print billboards on the most-travelled highways in the eastern and western regions of Maryland, as well as on Maryland public transit vehicles, metro stations, and bus stop enclosures.

-The MSDE has partnered with Radio One, parent company of urban radio stations in the Baltimore and D.C. metro areas, to recruit high school students, college students, and potential career changers into the teaching profession.
-This partnership has included regular spots with popular DJ personalities on the air and on social media, targeted advertising, and special events such as a Virtual Prom and Virtual Talent Show: During the 2020 Virtual Prom, sponsored exclusively by TeachinMD, over 2,500 high school students from the Baltimore and DC areas were in attendance.
-The 2021 Virtual Prom is scheduled for May 2021.
+The MSDE has partnered with Radio One, a parent company of urban radio stations in the Baltimore and DC metro areas, to recruit high school students, college students, and potential career changers into the teaching profession.
+This partnership has included regular spots with popular DJ personalities on the air and on social media, targeted advertising, and special events such as a virtual prom and virtual talent show.
+During the 2020 virtual prom, sponsored exclusively by TeachinMD, over 2,500 high school students from the Baltimore and DC areas were in attendance.
+The 2021 virtual prom is scheduled for May 2021.